 Read his film reviews and more: www.darkmatt.blogspot.com

 Owen W Knight is a writer of contemporary and speculative fiction.
 His works include Another Life, described as ‘It’s a Wonderful Life for the 21st Century’ and The Invisible College Trilogy, an apocalyptic dystopian conspiracy tale for young adults and adults alike, described as ‘1984 Meets the Book of Revelation’.
+He has since published another science-fiction novel, The Visitors, and is currently working on a new thriller.

 Owen was born in Southend-on-Sea at a time when children spent their days outdoors, creating imaginary worlds that formed the basis of their adventures and social interaction.